MicrosoftDocs/learn/learn-pr/aspnetcore/create-aspire-applications/includes/exercise-create-new-aspire-application.md

 ---

-Now use Visual Studio to add code to use the Redis component.
+Now use Visual Studio to add code to use the Redis integration.

 1. If you need to, open the **AspireTestApp** solution in Visual Studio.
 1. In **Solution Explorer**, under the **AspireTestApp.Web** project, select *Program.cs*.